Extended stays for transit passengers

 Transit passengers can now lengthen their stay in Vietnam from the current limit of 5 days to 15 days.
 The official regulation will take effect from August 14th, 2011.
 Those staying over the stated time can apply for a visa-on-arrival for longer stay.

-According to the Ministry of Public Security, transit passengers are going to be allowed to lengthen their stay in Vietnam from the current limit of 5 days to up to 15 days.
-The official regulation will take effect from August 14th, 2011.
+According to the Ministry of Public Security, transit passengers are now permitted to extend their stay in Vietnam from the previous limit of 5 days to up to 15 days.
+This regulation has been in effect since August 14, 2023.

 Related Readings: